Personal Growth through Past Life Exploration

 Connect our socials

-This a photograph of an original oil painting owned by by Robert R. Meachem (1930-2015).
+This a photograph of an original oil painting Painted by Robert R. Meachem (1930-2015).
 We have permission to use on the website, the art is based upon a famous photograph of Confederate prisoners at the Battle of Gettysburg.
 It is strictly forbidden to copy or reproduce the image without prior written permission by owner, R Giles.

 Submit Your Question